Child Education Planning Calculator

 8. What if the required SIP is more than I can afford?

 If the required SIP is beyond your current budget, a hybrid approach is commonly used.
 Invest as much as you can regularly through SIP and plan to supplement the remaining gap with an education loan when the time comes.
 Interest on education loans is deductible under Section 80E of the Income Tax Act with no upper limit, for up to 8 years from the first repayment.
 This reduces the effective cost of borrowing for taxpayers in higher brackets.
 Starting with a smaller SIP and increasing it annually by 10-15% as income grows (step-up SIP) is another way to close the gap over time without overcommitting today.
 Please consult a SEBI-registered investment adviser to structure the right combination for your situation.
+For a fuller view of how Section 80E and other deductions fit your overall tax profile, see our tax planning advisory.

 Get a FinnFit Plan